akka/akka-distributed-workers-scala.g8/docs/src/main/paradox/back-end.md

 can be supported with a small adjustment.

-Later we will explore the implementation of the `Master` actor in depth, but first we will take a look at the frontend and worker that interacts with the master.
+Later we will explore the implementation of the `Master` actor in depth, but first we will take a look at the front-end and worker that interacts with the master.